strimzi/proposals/076-moving-data-between-two-jbod-disks-using-cruise-control.md

 ### Other Scenarios

 - In case the user is not using JBOD storage and tries to generate the optimization proposal, the `KafkaRebalance` resource will move to `NotReady` state prompting invalid log dirs provided for the broker.
-- If you are using JBOD with single disk configured on the brokers, in that case `KafkaRebalance` will move to `NotReady` state prompting that you don't have enough log dirs to move the repicas to for that broker.
+- If you are using JBOD with single disk configured on the brokers, in that case `KafkaRebalance` will move to `NotReady` state prompting that you don't have enough log dirs to move the replicas for that broker.
 - If the disk capacity has exceeded for the broker, in that case `KafkaRebalance` will move to `NotReady` prompting that enough capacity is not remaining to move replicas for that broker.
 - This feature works fine with KafkaNodePools.
-- This feature work with Kraft only if Kafka version is greater than 3.7.0, as that version supports multiple JBOD disks on brokers.
+- This feature works with Kraft only if Kafka version is greater than 3.7.0, as that version supports multiple JBOD disks on brokers.

 The errors in the above scenarios are reported by Cruise Control.
 Based on those we move the `KafkaRebalance` resource to `NotReady` state and update the `KafkaRebalance` status with the corresponding error message.